giovanni-iannaccone/eikon/README.md

 - is working on a big project like an image viewer or image editor

 ## 🔭 Learn
-Read <a href="/docs/">documentation</a> to learn more about raccoon implementation and how to properly use it in your C++ project.
+Read <a href="/docs/">documentation</a> to learn more about eikon implementation and how to properly use it in your C++ project.

 - <a href="https://jpeg.org/jpeg/index.html"> JPEG specs </a>
 - <a href="https://www.rfc-editor.org/rfc/rfc2083.html"> PNG specs </a>